srobo/team-emails/SR2023/2023-04-12-competition-wrapup.md

 ### Volunteering

 Student Robotics is powered by a collection of passionate individuals with varying skills from diverse backgrounds, many of whom are former competitors.
 We're all volunteers who give our spare time to make these events possible.
-If you have students graduating this year who may be interested in volunteering, please ask them to sign up to be a blueshirt at [srobo.org/join](https://srobo.org/join).
+If you know anyone who may be interested in volunteering, please ask them to sign up to be a blueshirt at [srobo.org/join](https://srobo.org/join).